sckohen/covey.town/DESIGN.md

 # Covey Space Designs

-## Description of archetecture and changes
+## Description of arcihetecture and changes

 ### Changes:

 Some of the major changes to Covey.Town include, Adding spaces files, changes to the map to add hitboxes for a space, and using towns.ts to act as a router for the covey.spaces
 The spaces files that we added include:

 - CoveySpaceController
 - CoveySpaceRequestHandlers
 - SpacesServiceClient